 SB130 Turq T2 X01 Eagle AXS Mountain Bike

 These days, mountain bikes are as good as they've ever been.
 Cross-country bikes make quick work of trails that would have been reserved for all-mountain bikes in years past, and longer travel enduro sleds can pedal almost as efficiently as short-travel trail bikes.
 But with all the variation in wheel sizes, geometry, and suspension designs, it can be tricky to find the right bike to suit your needs.
 Fortunately, there's one type of bike that excels at pretty much everything, whether it's epic rides on rugged backcountry terrain, hot laps at your local trail system, or a day of shredding jumps at your local bike park.
-That bike would be the mid-travel 29er class, and the Yeti SB130 Turq T2 X01 Eagle AXS Mountain Bike sits right at the front of the pack.
+That bike would be the mid-travel 29er class, and the Yeti SB130 Turq T2 sits right at the front of the pack.
 This versatile trail bike that makes quick work of steep, technical trails, yet remains lively and playful on smoother singletrack, too.
 This means that everyone can get a piece of the fun regardless of your trail preference or riding style.
-Factor in its lightweight TURQ carbon construction, plush Switch Infinity platform with FOX Factory suspension, and SRAM's new XO1 Eagle AXS wireless drivetrain, and you have an ultra-capable bike that feels right at home on just about any trail.
+Factor in its lightweight TURQ carbon construction, plush Switch Infinity platform with FOX Factory suspension, and SRAM's XO1 Eagle AXS wireless drivetrain, and you have an ultra-capable bike that feels right at home on just about any trail.

 Longer and slacker continues to be the name of the game, and on the SB130 the numbers lean towards the trend of a more capable descending bike that can still pedal when it's time to earn your turn.
 Its 65.5-degree headtube is a full degree slacker than the brands 5.5, a bike that already pushed the boundaries of a long-travel 29er.
-Of course this contributes to unflappable stability when descending steep, technical terrain, but usually, a headtube angle so slack would be a bear on climbs and have lazy handling manners on the rest of the trail.
+Of course, this contributes to unflappable stability when descending steep, technical terrain, but usually, a headtube angle so slack would be a bear on climbs and have lazy handling manners on the rest of the trail.
 This simply isn't the case with the SB130 as it employs a 44mm fork offset to bring the front wheel in closer to the rider so the contact patch is more aft than fore, for improved traction and a front wheel that's less likely to wander when the trail points up.
 Further helping in this regard is the 77-degree seat tube angle centering you right over the pedals letting you put the hammer down on the climbs.
-Further harnessing the watts and contributing to positive handling is the frame's Boost spacing placing the hub's flanges further apart and improving the spoke's bracing angle for a stiffer wheel and combining with the 1x-specific frame to allows space for tire clearances in the neighborhood of 2.5-inches with 433mm chainstays, the shortest we've seen yet on a full suspension 29er from Yeti for quick power transfers and the ability to get the front wheel up and over obstacles easier.
+Further harnessing the watts and contributing to positive handling is the frame's Boost spacing placing the hub's flanges further apart and improving the spoke's bracing angle for a stiffer wheel and combining with the 1x-specific frame to allows space for tire clearances in the neighborhood of 2.5-inches with 433mm chainstays, the shortest we've seen yet on a full-suspension 29er from Yeti for quick power transfers and the ability to get the front wheel up and over obstacles easier.

-A Yeti wouldn't be a Yeti without its signature Switch Infinity suspension and the newly reconfigured SB130 utilizes some new linkages and a metric shock that frees up some precious real estate allowing for the fitment of a water bottle inside the main triangle.
+A Yeti wouldn't be a Yeti without its signature Switch Infinity suspension and the SB130 utilizes some revised linkages and a metric shock that frees up some precious real estate allowing for the fitment of a water bottle inside the main triangle, unlike previous SB models.
 What remains the same are the two silky-smooth Kashima-coated stanchions housed just above the bottom bracket that translates throughout the stroke of the Fox Factory DPX2 shock to adjust the leverage ratio from supple, bump sucking plushness, to mid-stroke, anti-squat pedaling support, to a mild ramp up near the end responsible for its bottomless feel.
 You'll find that it bobs way less than other designs on the climbs and because its axle path isn't nearly as rearward as some platforms, it doesn't get hung up over square-edge hits letting you take speed and momentum over the obstacle.
 Whereas the older 4.5 required a little more precision when it came to line choices and favored maneuvering around obstacles, the new SB130 is tuned for full send and is happy taking on a point and shoot approach.

-The ideal SB130 rider is one that might find the SB100 a little under gunned compared their riding buddies' rigs or on their typical riding terrain, whereas an SB150 is simply more bike than what's needed and is just extra weight and travel to pedal around.
+The ideal SB130 rider is one that might find the SB100 a little under-gunned compared their riding buddies' rigs or on their typical riding terrain, whereas an SB150 is simply more bike than what's needed and is just extra weight and travel to pedal around.
 We feel that the geometry, suspension package, and build kit on this SB130 are all responsible for that neutral, well-rounded position adding confidence on every ride with the ability to work so well in a wide variety of trail conditions.
 It's certainly a bike we'd have no reservations about pulling off our rack at the trailhead and question if we had the right tool for the job.
 It simply carves buff, flowy singletrack with aplomb while not backing down on drops, rock gardens, and jumps in the park if that's your thing too.
 The 130mm of rear travel might not seem like a lot, but with a 150mm FOX Factory 36 up front and 29-inch wheels, this bike can save your hide when the going gets rough.